Special Event Rules and Regulations

-- Mobile food vehicles as part of the event.
+- Mobile food vehicles, including ice cream trucks, as part of the event.
 Visit the food truck page for mobile food vehicle regulations and licensing.

 - Pre-Application for Public Events on Private Property

 How do I Apply for a Temporary Special Event Permit?

 Complete the Temporary Special Event Application below and submit it, along with the following, to the Communications Department at least 60 days prior to the requested event date:

 - $25 application fee